nils-werner/XSLTproc/readme.markdown

 Symphony CMS
 ============
-To all of you using Symphony CMS: You'll have to copy the XML and Params from the ?debug tool into /workspace/pages/data.xml and params.txt, respectively.
+To all of you using Symphony CMS: You'll have to copy the XML and Params from the `?debug` tool into `/workspace/pages/data.xml` and `params.txt`, respectively.